explainers-by-googlers/locked-mode/README.md

 *   Does not allow developers to detect the Locked Mode feature by checking the existence of a separate API.
 *   Locked Mode is a much more involved feature than fullscreen mode because it affects the whole session.
 They also serve very different purposes, and thus it makes more sense to separate them out.
-*   Allows requesting Locked Mode for any HTML element, which is not currently a desired feature as we only want to be able to put the whole document into Locked Mode
+*   Allows requesting Locked Mode for any HTML element, which is not currently a desired feature as we only want to be able to put the whole document into Locked Mode.
 *   Adds complexity to design considerations, e.g. how do we handle putting a radio button into Locked Mode (as it isn’t expected to be a valid use case of the API)?
 What if we wanted to make a regular `requestFullscreen` call inside a locked window?

 #### Extending the <code>[Document: fullscreenchange](https://developer.mozilla.org/en-US/docs/Web/API/Document/fullscreenchange_event)</code> event so that it fires whenever Locked Mode is entered or exited